-AEAF manages Y.E.S.
+Y.E.S.
 2.0 is managed by Arkansas Capital’s Arkansas Econonmic Acceleration Foundation.
 Registration, submitting Intents to Compete, and uploading business plans are done through Startup Compete.
 Competitors must have a Startup Compete account to begin.
 See “How to Create Startup Compete Accounts” for instructions.

 Competitors need to submit Intents to Compete by 5:00 p.m.
 Friday, February 17, 2017.
 Business plans are due by 5:00 p.m.
 Monday, March 13, 2017.
 Good luck!